OlympusDAO/olympus-docs/docs/governance/01_proposal_lifecycle.md

 To submit a new proposal to On-chain Governance (OCG), submitters interact directly with Governor Bravo contract by calling propose() function.
 However, the following requirements must be met before submitting a proposal:

 1. **Minimum voting power** - proposer must hold, and maintain, at least proposalThreshold of the total gOHM supply at time of proposal submission.
-2. **Integration tests** - proposals must be added, tested and simulated in olympus-v3 repository.
+2. **Code review** - proposals must be added, tested and simulated in olympus-v3 repository.
 This process ensures that the proposal is secure and achieves the intended outcomes without putting the protocol at risk.

 To learn more about how to submit proposals, visit [Proposal Submission Framework page](./proposal_submission).